 Director, University Writing Center

 Capdevielle studies rhetorical theory and composition pedagogy, focusing on rhetoric and ethics in writing instruction in various venues, including writing centers and classroom-based writing programs at the college level.
-He is currently at work on a project examining the formation of academic writing culture.
-Capdevielle teaches in the University Writing Program.
+Capdevielle teaches courses in the University Writing Program and the Program of Liberal Studies.

 Recent Scholarly Activity